-What does solid light mean?
+What does a solid Ethernet light mean?
 Once again, there is a short and a long answer.

 The short answer is that the connection is good.
 The solid port light is known as a test light, and it indicates that both devices are properly connected and the network is ready to go.

 Since the light is not blinking, there is no active traffic going across the cable, but it’s ready to transmit whenever the devices need to communicate.
 This is often referred to as a state of “standby.”